bb-acarrera/PLUTO/docs/pythonRules.md

 Python rule files should be saved to the `customRules` directory.
 They may have any name but for clarity should be suffixed with `.py`.

-Python rules derive from the `PythonAPI.py` base class.
-Unfortunately finding this class cannot be down automatically by the validator so instead a Python rule requires a few lines of template code to locate the base class.
+Python 2.7 rules can derive from the `PythonAPI.py` base class.
+Unfortunately, finding this class cannot be down automatically by the validator so instead a Python rule requires a few lines of template code to locate the base class.
 The template code is:

 ```Python
 from __future__ import print_function